JackEshkenazi/Fractal-Flowers-DApp/README.md

 To access the collection, make sure you have a MetaMask local network connected, with ChainId 31337.
 Next, import an account with one of the private keys generated from `npx hardhat node`.

-These are the important shell commands, and can be run in this order.
+These are the important shell commands, and can be run in this order to access the collection.
 ```shell
 npx hardhat run scripts/deploy.js
 npx hardhat test